Environmental history: British Empire

-Although environmental history was growing rapidly as a field after 1970 in the United States, it only reached historians of the British Empire in the 1990s.Madhav Gadgil and Ramachandra Guha, This fissured land: an ecological history of India (1993).
+Although environmental history was growing rapidly as a field after 1970 in the United States, it only reached historians of the British Empire in the 1990s.
 Gregory Barton argues that the concept of environmentalism emerged from forestry studies, and emphasizes the British imperial role in that research.
 He argues that imperial forestry movement in India around 1900 included government reservations, new methods of fire protection, and attention to revenue-producing forest management.
 The result eased the fight between romantic preservationists and laissez-faire businessmen, thus giving the compromise from which modern environmentalism emerged.

 In recent years numerous scholars cited by James Beattie have examined the environmental impact of the Empire.
 Beinart and Hughes argue that the discovery and commercial or scientific use of new plants was an important concern in the 18th and 19th centuries.
 The efficient use of rivers through dams and irrigation projects was an expensive but important method of raising agricultural productivity.
 Searching for more efficient ways of using natural resources, the British moved flora, fauna and commodities around the world, sometimes resulting in ecological disruption and radical environmental change.
 Imperialism also stimulated more modern attitudes toward nature and subsidized botany and agricultural research.
 Scholars have used the British Empire to examine the utility of the new concept of eco-cultural networks as a lens for examining interconnected, wide-ranging social and environmental processes.